Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

-We conclude that indeed the data that we generated in this experiment can not be handled well by the standard PENN, due to the uninformative node features and the inhomogeneity of the financial networks.
-The XPENN architecture that we propose manages to overcome these problems by on the one hand, always considering in- and outgoing edges, and on the other hand, considering a node specific component in which each node can aggregate information about all its connections (or rather all possible connections), both incoming and outgoing.
-The next experiments show that on other types of data the standard PENN yields very good results as well.
+We conclude that, indeed, the data that we generated in this experiment cannot be handled well by the standard PENN, due to the uninformative node features and the inhomogeneity of the financial networks.
+The XPENN architecture that we propose manages to overcome these problems by, on the one hand, always considering incoming and outgoing edges, and, on the other hand, considering a node-specific component in which each node can aggregate information about all its connections, both incoming and outgoing.
+The next experiments show that, on other types of data, the standard PENN yields very good results as well.

-\subsection{Allocation of Fixed Bailout Capital}
+\subsection{Allocation of fixed bailout capital}

-\paragraph{Problem} In this section we again approximate the inner risk
+\paragraph{Problem} In this section, we again approximate the inner risk

 with allocations in